dgilford/tcpyPI/README.md

-# pyPI: Potential Intensity Calculations in Python
+# tcpyPI: Potential Intensity Calculations in Python
 <p align="center">
 <img src="./figures/readme_image.png" alt="" width="720" height="480">
 </p>

-pyPI is a set of scripts and notebooks that compute and validate tropical cyclone (TC) potential intensity (PI) calculations in Python.
+tcpyPI, 'pyPI' for short, is a set of scripts and notebooks that compute and validate tropical cyclone (TC) potential intensity (PI) calculations in Python.
 It is a fully documented and improved port of the [Bister and Emanuel 2002](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2001JD000776) algorithm (hereafter BE02) which was originally written in FORTRAN---and then MATLAB---by Prof. Kerry Emanuel (MIT).
 Kerry's original MATLAB code (**pcmin.m**) is found at: